 Attendant Care and Respite Care

 An important consideration for any caregiver of a seriously injured child is the need for attendant care.
 This addresses the cost to hire extra support workers, including, in some cases, nursing care, to provide additional care and support in caring for the child during various hours of the day, night, or weekends.
-Respite care is another important need for caregivers to provide them with some much needed relief from their caregiving obligations and to provide the opportunity for rest or travel.
+Respite care is another important need for caregivers to provide them with some much-needed relief from their caregiving obligations and to provide the opportunity for rest or travel.

 Therapy and Counselling Needs

-Future needs should also take into account various therapy and counselling costs.
+Future needs should also take into account various therapy and counseling costs.
 There are various forms of therapy that a child with severe and complex disabilities may require to aid with the child’s health and wellbeing.
 These can support physical, cognitive, psychological, and emotional issues.

 Children with significant physical limitations, as is often the case for a child with cerebral palsy, will typically require regular care from an occupational therapist, physiotherapist, and speech-language therapist.
 In addition, there can often be benefit from additional therapies such as hippotherapy, hydro-aqua therapy, music therapy, or other osteopathic care.

-Caregivers may also consider educational conferences, associations and support groups as additional resources to aid in caring for an injured child, which costs may be included as part of the compensation sought for future care needs.
+Caregivers may also consider educational conferences, associations, and support groups as additional resources to aid in caring for an injured child, which costs may be included as part of the compensation sought for future care needs.

 Particularly where there are complex needs to manage as a result of the child’s disability, engaging a case manager, typically a nurse or occupational therapist, to assist in coordinating and planning the various supports and services is also an effective approach to managing the future care needs.